bohning/usdb_syncer/README.md

 ### Required packages

-The bundles contain all necessary dependencies with the exception for some hardware-specific packages:
+The bundles contain all necessary dependencies with the exception of some hardware-specific packages:

 ```bash
 apt install -y libportaudio2